This post may contain affiliate links. Please read our disclosure policy.

 Imagine biting into a warm, fluffy donut hole with a delightful cinnamon-sugar coating that just melts in your mouth.
 That’s what you get with this simple, yet scrumptious Small Batch Donut Holes recipe.
 This small batch recipe whips up 6 cinnamon sugar donut holes in no time, satisfying your sweet tooth without the leftover guilt.
 No yeast, no rolling, just pure donut deliciousness in minutes.

-Explore a variety of quick and easy small batch recipes perfect for breakfast or as snacks, featuring our crispy Apple Fritters, fluffy Butter Swim Biscuits, rich Chocolate Scones, and seasonal Apple Cider Donuts.
+Explore a variety of quick and easy small batch breakfast recipes that are ideal for a satisfying breakfast or snack like our crispy Apple Fritters, fluffy Butter Swim Biscuits, rich Chocolate Scones, and seasonal Apple Cider Donuts.

 Why You’ll Love This Recipe